AnyChart/docs.anychart.com/Maps/Quick_Start.md

 ===========

 ## Getting started with Maps

-###1.
+##1.
 Include AnyMap into Your Web Page

-Reference the JavaScript file in the <head> section of your web page.
-You can use the link as shown below or download anychart-bundle.min.js from the [AnyChart download page](../Quick_Start/Downloading_AnyChart) and then put it into any folder of your site (you’ll have to use your own link in this case).
+Reference the JavaScript file in the `<head>` section of your web page.

 ```
 <head>